Canada to remove retaliatory tariffs on many U.S. goods

 Canada will remove retaliatory tariffs on many U.S. products that are covered under the U.S.-Mexico-Canada Agreement, or USMCA, Prime Minister Mark Carney said at a press conference on Friday.

-The move by the Canadian prime minister is expected to reduce tensions with the U.S., as the two nations work to hash out a trade agreement.
+The move by Canada is expected to reduce tensions with the U.S., as the two nations work to hash out a trade agreement.

+Speaking to reporters on Friday after a call with Carney the previous day, President Trump said it was "nice" of the prime minister to withdraw the Canadian tariffs.

+"I like Carney a lot," Mr. Trump said.
+"I think he's a good, good person, and we had a very good talk yesterday, so I think it'll be good."

 Reached for comment before the press conference, the White House said, "We welcome this move by Canada, which is long overdue," in a statement to CBS News.